elifesciences-publications/ATAC_mito_sc/README.md

 ## ATAC_mito_sc pipeline

+#### This code is associated with the paper from Xu et al., "Single-cell lineage tracing by endogenous mutations enriched in transposase accessible mitochondrial DNA". eLife, 2019. http://dx.doi.org/10.7554/eLife.45105

 Version: 1

 Description: This repository contains a pipeline to process scATACseq data.
 It combines the previous Jason's scATAC pipeline and a mitochondrial SNV calling process.
 The major changes is the mapping step is changed from bowtie2 to bwa